cherkavi/enterprise-architect-toolbox/conflict-management.md

 ## escalation
+Friedrich Glasl's model of stages of conflict escalation
 ### win-win
 1. first tension, diff options, no camp, discussable
 2. debate, each side persuade with arguments another, press